aws-samples/bedrock-claude-chatbot/README.md

 - `csv-delimiter`: The delimiter to use when parsing structured content to string.
 Supported formats are "|", "\t", and ",".
 - `document-upload-cache-s3-path`: S3 bucket path to cache uploaded files.
 Do not include the bucket name, just the prefix without a trailing slash.
 For example "path/to/files".
 - `AmazonTextract-result-cache`: S3 bucket path to cache Amazon Textract result.
 Do not include the bucket name, just the prefix without a trailing slash.
 For example "path/to/files".
 - `lambda-function`: Name of the Lambda function deploy in the steps above.
-This is require if using the `Advanced Analytics Tool`
+This is required if using the `Advanced Analytics Tool` with AWS Lambda.
 - `input_s3_path`: S3 directory prefix, without the foward and trailing slash, to render the S3 objects in the Chat UI.
 - `input_bucket`: S3 bucket name where the files to be rendered on the screen are stored.
 - `input_file_ext`: comma-seperated file extension names (without ".") for files in the S3 buckets to be rendered on the screen.
 By default `xlsx` and `csv` are included.
 - `athena-work-group-name`: Spark Amazon Athena workkgroup name created above.
-This is require if using the `Advanced Analytics Tool`
+This is required if using the `Advanced Analytics Tool` with Amazon Athena.

 **⚠ IMPORTANT ADVISORY FOR ADVANCED ANALYTICS FEATURE**